rconradharris/reddit-background/README.md

 reddit-background
 =================

-Set your Mac OS X or Linux desktop background to images pulled from [Reddit](https://reddit.com)
+Set your macOS or Linux desktop background to images pulled from [Reddit](https://reddit.com)

 ![Screenshot](https://raw.githubusercontent.com/rconradharris/reddit-background/master/screenshot.jpg)

 Features
 --------

-- Supports multiple monitors (Mac OS X only)
+- Supports multiple monitors (macOS only)
 - Handles multiple subreddits
-- Aspect ratio and resolution filtering ensures your backgrounds are always beautiful
+- Aspect ratio and resolution filtering ensure your backgrounds are always beautiful
 - Flexible sorting lets you choose the quality of images it downloads
 - Can pick images that match the current season
-- Download only option (`--image-count`) if you want to use OS X's existing folder-based background selector
+- Download only option (`--image-count`) if you want to use macOS' existing folder-based background selector

 Try It